Daft Punk: Legacy

+Covers and samples

 Daft Punk tracks have been sampled or covered by other artists.
 "Technologic" was sampled by Swizz Beatz for the Busta Rhymes song "Touch It".
-In a later remix of "Touch It" the line "touch it, bring it, pay it, watch it, turn it, leave it, start, format it" from "Technologic" was sung by R&B and rap artist Missy Elliott.
-Kanye West's 2007 song "Stronger" from the album Graduation borrows the melody and features a vocal sample of Daft Punk's "Harder, Better, Faster, Stronger".
-Daft Punk's robotic costumes make an appearance in the music video for "Stronger".
-The track "Daftendirekt" from Daft Punk's album Homework was sampled for the Janet Jackson song "So Much Betta" from her 2008 album Discipline.
+In a later remix of "Touch It", the line "touch it, bring it, pay it, watch it, turn it, leave it, start, format it" from "Technologic" was sung by the rapper Missy Elliott.
+Kanye West's 2007 track "Stronger" interpolates the melody and features a vocal sample of "Harder, Better, Faster, Stronger", and Daft Punk's robotic costumes appeared in the music video.
+"Daftendirekt" was sampled in the Janet Jackson song "So Much Betta" from her 2008 album Discipline.

 The track "Aerodynamic" was sampled for Wiley's 2008 single "Summertime".
-"Veridis Quo" from Discovery was sampled for the Jazmine Sullivan song "Dream Big" from her 2008 album Fearless.
-Daft Punk's "Around the World" was sampled for JoJo's 2009 song "You Take Me (Around the World)".
+"Veridis Quo" from Discovery was sampled for the Jazmine Sullivan 2008 song "Dream Big".
+"Around the World" was sampled for JoJo's 2009 song "You Take Me (Around the World)".
 The song "Cowboy George" by the Fall contains a clip of "Harder, Better, Faster, Stronger".
-A cappella group Pentatonix performed a medley of Daft Punk songs, released as a YouTube video.
+The a cappella group Pentatonix performed a medley of Daft Punk songs.
 As of November 2021, the video had been viewed over 355 million times.
-The medley won for Best Arrangement, Instrumental or a Cappella of the 57th Grammy Awards.

-A Daft Punk medley was played at the 2017 Bastille Day parade by a French military band, in front of French President Emmanuel Macron and his many guests, who included a bemused US President Donald Trump.
-Baicalellia daftpunka, a species of flatworm, was named after Daft Punk in 2018 because part of the organism resembles a helmet.
+The medley won Best Arrangement, Instrumental or a Cappella at the 57th Annual Grammy Awards.
+Daft Punk's "Technologic" was also interpolated in Charli XCX's 2024 song "Guess".
+A remix of "Guess" featuring Billie Eilish won Song of the Year at the Brit Awards 2025, and was nominated for Best Pop Duo/Group Performance at the 67th Annual Grammy Awards.
+A Daft Punk medley was played at the 2017 Bastille Day parade by a French military band, in front of French President Emmanuel Macron and his guests, which included US President Donald Trump.